jeffsu/upbeat/README.md

   * timeout: defaults to 10000
   * interval: defaults to 10000
   * matches: regular expression to test against the returned http payload
-  * test: a function that should return a boolean (if its matches is not enough)
+  * lambda: a function that should return a boolean (if its matches is not enough)

 Example: